 Unless otherwise expressed by this article this article does not apply to corrective actions, or directives given to bargaining unit members by their supervisors.
 Corrective actions are less formal means of resolving performance concerns or issues related to daily operations, interpersonal conflicts, and minor matters of improper conduct.
-Corrective actions include routine, coaching and counseling, performance improvement plans, and written warnings.
+Corrective actions include routine coaching and counseling, performance improvement plans, and written warnings.
 Corrective actions, even if reduced to writing, and written warnings, are not considered formal disciplinary actions and are not subject to grievance or appeal.
+On behalf of a bargaining unit member, the Association may provide a written rebuttal to a written coaching/counseling within 30 days of the imposition.